Zooff/WebService/README.md

 # RESTful Web Services
 by
-Dimitri ESCALLE && Julien DA COSTA VAZ
+Dimitri ESCALLE and Julien DA COSTA VAZ

-### description
+### Description
 This project is to develop a REST web service